rkalaniNV/Automodel/docs/model-coverage/vlm.md

-# Vision Language Models with NeMo AutoModel
+# Vision Language Models (VLMs)

 ## Introduction

 Vision Language Models (VLMs) are advanced models that integrate vision and language processing capabilities.
 They are trained on extensive datasets containing both interleaved images and text data, allowing them to generate text descriptions of images and answer questions related to images.

-NeMo AutoModel LLM APIs can be easily extended to support VLM tasks.
+NeMo Automodel LLM APIs can be easily extended to support VLM tasks.
 While most of the training setup is the same, some additional steps are required to prepare the data and model for VLM training.

 ## Run LLMs with NeMo Automodel

-To run LLMs with NeMo AutoModel, use NeMo container version `25.07` or later.
-If the model you want to fine-tune requires a newer version of Transformers, you may need to upgrade to the latest NeMo AutoModel using:
+To run LLMs with NeMo Automodel, use NeMo container version `25.07` or later.
+If the model you want to fine-tune requires a newer version of Transformers, you may need to upgrade to the latest NeMo Automodel using:

 ```bash

    pip3 install --upgrade git+git@github.com:NVIDIA-NeMo/Automodel.git
 ```

-For other installation options (e.g., uv) please see our [installation guide](../guides/installation.md).
+For other installation options (e.g., uv) please see our [Installation Guide](../guides/installation.md).

 ## Supported Models